bhumipandey06/AuthGuard/README.md

 Check out the live demo [here](https://auth-guard-three.vercel.app/).

-## Features
+## Usage

-- User authentication and authorization
-- React Router for navigation and route protection
-- Email verification via OTP for additional security
+- Register a new account.
+- Log in if you already have an account.
+- After registration or login, click **Get Started** to access the **Quotes** route.
-- Password reset functionality via OTP sent to registered email
+- If you forget your password, reset it by requesting an OTP sent to your registered email address.
-- Access to **Quotes** route by clicking **Get Started** after registration or login
-- State management using React hooks
-- Responsive and user-friendly interface
+- Verify your account after logging in via an OTP sent to your registered email.
+- Log out to secure your session.

 ## Technologies Used